 For proper healing in an area where bone graft has been placed, an adequate blood supply is of paramount importance.
 The blood supply in this area is derived from two sources: the cortical or cancellous bone and soft tissue covering the defect.
 The cortical bone has few arterioles as compared to cancellous bone 86, 87.

 Primary closure of the soft tissue at the operated site is paramount for graft success.
 The opening of the incision line is one of the most common complications during post-operative healing.
 As a result of this, the graft material may be lost, contaminated and vascularization is delayed, causing graft failure.

 Regional acceleratory phenomenon (RAP):

-Affect of growth factors:
+Effect of growth factors:

 Particle size of graft material:

-The future of bone graft materials are composite bone grafts, which have combined properties of scaffold and biologically active molecules such as bone morphogenetic proteins/growth factors.
-In other words we can say that the graft material acts as a carrier for biologically active molecules.
+The future of bone graft materials is composite bone grafts, which have combined properties of the scaffold and biologically active molecules such as bone morphogenetic proteins/growth factors.
+In other words, we can say that the graft material acts as a carrier for biologically active molecules.
 Incorporation of collagen matrix into these biomaterials makes them ideal for carrying these biologically active molecules.
 Although the research on these materials is in its initial stage, they may be the closest replacement of autografts.
 The future directions in bone grafts and other aspects of periodontal regeneration have been discussed in “Tissue engineering in periodontics”.